-Eczema, also known as dermatitis, is a general term that is used to describe inflammation of the skin.
+Eczema is a general term that is used to describe inflammation of the skin.
 Eczema has become a very well-known skin condition, with an estimated 35 million Americans suffering from some form of eczema.
-The condition tends to affect children more so than adults, with 70% of cases beginning in children under the age of 5 years old.
+The condition tends to affect children more so than adults, with 70% of cases beginning in children below the age of 5 years old.
 Although eczema does tend to clear up in children, it does affect adults as well, with around 1-3% of the adult population living with the skin condition.

 Eczema is most recognizable by red, scaly patches on the skin.
-You may have noticed it on yourself or on the face of your child, specifically cheeks and chin.
+You may have noticed it on yourself or on the face of your child, specifically the cheeks and chin.
 However, there are many different types of eczema that come with their own signs and symptoms.
 The most common types of eczema are contact dermatitis, nummular dermatitis, seborrheic dermatitis, stasis dermatitis, and in children, atopic dermatitis.